-Audrey Shipp is Founding Editor, Nonfiction Editor, and Publisher of Decolonial Passage.
+Audrey Shipp is Managing and Founding Editor of Decolonial Passage.
 Born in Los Angeles, she published bilingual poems as a young adult and then spent some decades teaching secondary level education in Los Angeles public schools.
 Her early poems were published in The Americas Review (Arte-Publico Press).
 Her recent nonfiction has been published in Another Chicago Magazine, Litro-NY, A Gathering Together, Linden Avenue Literary Journal, and Litro-NY.
 She has both a B.A. in English and an M.Ed. from UCLA and an M.A. in English from Cal State University, Los Angeles.
 Audrey has taught extensively at the secondary and adult levels (from English as a Second Language to Advanced Placement College Board courses) in Los Angeles public schools.
-She has taken a copious number of creative writing classes through the Creative Writing Program at UCLA Extension, she will be starting an MFA in Creative Nonfiction at Lindenwood University in early 2021.
+She has taken a copious number of creative writing classes over the years through the Creative Writing Program at UCLA Extension where she is completing a Certificate in Creative Writing.

 Ntando Sindane, Assistant Nonfiction Editor, is an academic, researcher, and activist based in Pretoria, South Africa.
 He writes for various popular South African media outlets and is Editor at Red Pen.
 His research interests include decolonisation, particularly in relation to the pedagogical framework of the intellectual property law curriculum in South African universities.
 His research critically analyses various decolonial and socialist methodologies when juxtaposed with human rights, the Constitution of South Africa as well as normative teaching methods.
 He holds the LLB and LLM degrees from the University of South Africa and is currently making preparations towards a PhD degree in Intellectual Property Law.
 His LLM dissertation is titled,“The Call to Decolonise Higher Education: Copyright Law Through an African Lens.”
 He is an ardent follower of Test Cricket, and an undying supporter of Kaizer Chiefs Football club, #Amakhosi4Life!